aswinnarayanan/vnm/README.md

 ## How to use applications from the command line
 1. Open a terminal window (there is a terminal icon in the bottom application bar)
-2. Examine the list of downloaded packages that shows up in the terminal window.
+2. Examine the list of downloaded applications that shows up in the terminal window.
 If the desired application is not there, follow the instructions under "How to launch/download applications" above (https://github.com/NeuroDesk/vnm/blob/master/README.md#how-to-launchdownload-applications)
-3. Use the 'module' command, giving the desired downloaded package as an argument, e.g.
+3. Use the 'module' command, giving the desired downloaded application as an argument, e.g.
 ```
 module load fsl_6.0.3
 ```
-4. Call the programs/scripts included in the package as you would do if it was installed on your desktop, e.g.
+4. Call the utility included in the application as you would do if it was installed on your desktop, e.g.
 ```
 fsleyes
 ```